slaxman/Nxt2Mint/README.md

     Specifies the fee you want to pay for each minting transaction.
 Each minting transaction costs 1 ARDR, so the fee must be large enough to result in at least 1 ARDR using the best available bundler exchange rate.
 The default fee is 1.00 if no fee is specified.

   - currency=code
     Specifies the code for the currency to be minted.
+The currency must be defined for the specified chain.

   - units=count
     Specifies the number of units to generate for each hash round and defaults to 1.
 The hash difficulty increases as the number of units increases but the transaction fee is the same no matter how many units are generated.
 Thus you want to increase units as much as possible to reduce the cost of minting the currency but don't set it so high that you don't mint anything during a session.
 The count can be specified as an integer value or as a decimal value with a maximum number of digits following the decimal point as defined for the currency.